 Service uses make up 39% of the total number of retail and service units in the town centre, which is above the national average of 36.6% and reflective of Richmond's market town role providing services to a wider rural hinterland.
-Financial and professional services such as estate agents, solicitors and banks make up 11% of the total number of units with a number of the national high street banks such as Barclays, Natwest, HSBC, TSB and Yorkshire Bank represented.
+Financial and professional services such as estate agents, solicitors and banks make up 11% of the total number of units with a number of the national high street banks such as Barclays, Natwest, HSBC and TSB represented.
+Although Yorkshire Bank has now closed and it has also been recently announced that Natwest will be closing as well.
 Reflecting Richmond's tourist's role there are also a number of restaurants, cafes and pubs, equating to 15% of the total number of town centre units.
 There are also 13 independent hair and beauty salons, equating to 8% of the total number of units.
 Some of the takeaways are clustered together in the market place, however this is not considered to particular impact upon the overall vitality of the town centre on evenings as does happen in other locations.